 Note that ISO 8655 standards differ from the manufacturer’s standards.
 If your pipette has been recalibrated since purchase, you should check with your calibration service to determine which standards were used, and consider comparing your Checkit readings to that standard rather than to the manufacturer’s standard.

 Pipette Checkit FAQs

-How quickly should the tabs be lifted up?
+How rapidly should the well tabs be lifted up?

-To minimize evaporation losses, lift each tab immediately after dispensing dye into its well.
-Lift the tab at a comfortable rate.
+To minimize evaporation losses, lift each tab immediately after dispensing dye into its well(s).

-How hard do I need to push on the tab?
+How hard do I need to push on the well tab?
 How far?

 A light touch is all that is needed to lift the tab, until you feel it stop moving.
 Do not push hard, or you will risk breaking the end of the capillary.
 Leaving the tab up will reduce evaporation, thereby providing you more time to compare the meniscus to the adjacent markings.

 First when dispensing into the well, if you do a blowout, lift the end of the pipette tip out of the pool of dye in the well.